zoomgy/BridgeLabz_2115000261/README.md

 - **Topics Covered**:
   - Java Constructor: Introduction to constructors and their role in object initialization.
   - Instance and Class Variables: Explained the difference between instance variables and class variables.
-  - Access Modifiers: Overview of access control in Java using public, private, protected, and default.
 - **Assignment**: Submitted assignment on Constructor, Instance and Class Variables, and Access Modifiers.

 ### 02/02/25

+- **Topics Covered**:
+  - Access Modifiers: Overview of access control in Java using public, private, protected, and default.
 - **Assignment**: Submitted assignment on Constructor, Instance and Class Variables, and Access Modifiers.

 ### 04/02/25